-Here are the materials so far in Ryder v.
-Sharp (E.D.
-Okla.):
+Here are the materials in Sizemore v.
+State of Oklahoma:

 Here is the opinion in United States v.
 Dixon.